Antiz96/arch-update/README.md

 - [arch-update-bin](https://aur.archlinux.org/packages/arch-update-bin): Arch-Update package including a pre-compiled binary for the systray applet, avoiding the need to compile it locally (only available for the `x86_64` architecture).
 The pre-compiled binary is distributed as a [release asset](https://github.com/Antiz96/arch-update/releases/latest) (`arch-update-tray-<release_version>-x86_64`) and can be reproduced from source (in the sense of [reproducible builds](https://reproducible-builds.org/)).
 See [this chapter](#reproduce-the-pre-compiled-tray-binary-from-source) for related instructions.
 - [arch-update-git](https://aur.archlinux.org/packages/arch-update-git): Unstable version of Arch-Update, built against the latest commit from the main branch.
 This is mostly used for development and testing purposes, it is not recommended for regular usage.
-- [arch-update-no-tray](https://aur.archlinux.org/packages/arch-update-no-tray): Arch-Update package not including the systray applet (and the related dependencies).
-This stripped down version is useful for people that are only using Arch-Update from the CLI (for instance on headless machines / servers), without any use for the systray applet.
+- [arch-update-cli](https://aur.archlinux.org/packages/arch-update-cli): Arch-Update package not including elements related to graphical usage (such as the systray applet, icons, desktop files, etc...).
+This stripped down version is useful for people that are only using Arch-Update from the CLI (for instance on headless machines / servers), without any use for the other components.

 ### From Source